1. Conference Photography and Videography Policy

 Special Needs.
 Please contact Rachel.Kalil@rila.org if you have any disabilities or dietary restrictions that require special accommodations.

 Conference Disclaimer.
 This RILA Event (including Retail CEO Forum, LINK: Retail Supply Chain Conference, Retail Asset Protection Conference, and Retail Law Conference) has been organized by RILA and any applicable steering committees.
 The presentations solely reflect the views and opinions of the speaker(s) and/or the speaker(s)’s organization(s).
-The content of the presentations and the respective speaker’s views and opinions should not be deemed to represent the views or opinions of RILA or an endorsement by RILA of any speaker’s materials or opinions.
+The presentations are for informational purposes and are being provided “AS-IS”.
+RILA makes no representation or warranty that the content of the presentations are accurate or current for any particular purpose and RILA disclaims all liability for any and all damages claimed, directly or indirectly, from the use of presentation contents.

 Logo Disclaimer.
 RILA uses company logos of conference attendees in conference promotions.
 If you are registered for the Event and do not want your company logo used by RILA in conference promotions, please contact firstname.lastname@example.org.